Clef: Octave clefs

+The octave-up F-clef is also used in women's barbershop music, allowing singers to maintain the convention that the upper two voices (called "tenor" and "lead", with tenor being a harmony part above the melody and lead usually taking the melody) use the treble clef, whereas the lower two voices ("baritone" and "bass") use the bass clef.

 Neutral clef

 Simple quadruple drum pattern on a rock drum kit.

 The neutral or percussion clef is not a true clef like the F, C, and G clefs.
 Rather, it assigns different unpitched percussion instruments to the lines and spaces of the staff.
 With the exception of some common drum-kit and marching percussion layouts, the assignment of lines and spaces to instruments is not standardised, so a legend is required to show which instrument each line or space represents.
 Pitched percussion instruments do not use this clef — timpani are notated in bass clef and mallet percussion instruments are noted in treble clef or on a grand staff.

 If the neutral clef is used for a single percussion instrument the staff may only have one line, although other configurations are used.

 The neutral clef is sometimes used where non-percussion instruments play non-pitched extended techniques, such as hitting the body of a string instrument, or having a vocal choir clap, stamp, or snap.
 However, it is more common to write the rhythms using × noteheads on the instrument's normal staff, with a comment to indicate the appropriate rhythmic action.